How to Become a Digital Nomad in Chiang Mai

 Chiang Mai is a well-developed city.
 You can get everything you need in the city area.

-A hotel lobby may cost you a bit more to hang out there (always order a drink from the bar) and is a bit quieter than a Starbucks.
+A hotel lobby may cost you a bit more to hang out in (always order a drink from the bar) and is a bit quieter than a Starbucks.

 Depending on your need for either buzz or quiet, working from your own hotel or Airbnb is also an option.
 I always ask the host or hotel about their internet speed before committing to a place to stay, however.
 The speed can vary greatly depending on their setup.